Magic: A Fantastic Comedy: Influence

+Ingmar Bergman's staging of the play met with critical success and later influenced his film The Magician.

-The play later went on to influence the Swedish director Ingmar Bergman, who staged the play in Sweden in 1947 under the name Magi at the Gothenburg City Theatre.
+The play later went on to influence the Swedish director Ingmar Bergman, who staged the play in Sweden in 1947 under the name Magi (Note: Originally entitled Trolldom ('Witchcraft').) at the Gothenburg City Theatre.
 The stage design was done by Carl Ström and the play starred Anders Ek as the Conjurer.
 However, the play struggled due to its double-feature composition, being overshadowed by the popularity of Thornton Wilder's one-act play The Long Christmas Dinner.

-Critics still enjoyed Bergman's adaptation; although he was criticised for his impractical stage effects, Bergman met with critical success and was praised for using visually imaginative design, such as using dimming lighting to signal scene changes instead of the more traditional curtain.
-Ebbe Linde said Bergman's play had "more than enough dynamics and boldness for a genius" and called the production a "spellbinding metamorphosis".
+Critics still enjoyed Bergman's adaptation.
+Although he was criticised for his impractical stage effects, Bergman met with critical success and was praised for using visually imaginative design, such as using dimmed lighting to signal scene changes instead of the more traditional curtain.
+The Swedish playwright and critic Ebbe Linde described Bergman's staging of the play as having "more than enough dynamics and boldness for a genius" and called the production a "spellbinding metamorphosis".
 Bergman was likely inspired by the play when he created the 1958 horror film The Magician.

 Gearóid Ó Lochlainn and Toto Cogley staged the play in February 1926 through the Dublin Drama League, an offshoot of the Abbey Theatre.
-In 1935, Shelah Richards, in her directorial debut, staged Magic at the Gate Theatre in Dublin.
+In her directorial debut, the Irish director Shelah Richards staged Magic at the Gate Theatre in Dublin in 1935.